What is Sports Premium Funding?

 Our Priorities for the current Year

-- To use the sports premium money to pay for our new PE Apprentice to enable the following:
+- To use the sports premium money to enable the following:

 – increased support for teachers to deliver high quality PE lessons

 – an increase in the number of extra-curricular opportunities by introducing new clubs as a tool to develop self-esteem, confidence and behaviour in selected groups of children

 – to provide support for Y6 sports leaders to develop leadership skills.

 - To provide transport to sporting events to ensure inclusiveness of all children.